kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference/README.md

 ___

 ## Quickstart
+- Ensure you have downloaded the GGML binary file from https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML and placed it into the `models/` folder
-- To start passing user queries into the application, launch the terminal from the project directory and run the following command:
+- To start parsing user queries into the application, launch the terminal from the project directory and run the following command:
 `poetry run python main.py "<user query>"`
 - For example, `poetry run python main.py "What is the minimum guarantee payable by Adidas?"`
 - Note: Omit the prepended `poetry run` if you are NOT using Poetry